Board Roles and Responsibilities

 - Willingness to learn, get involved and stay engaged

 - Enthusiasm, curiosity and a sense of humour

 There are two ways in which a person can join the Board of Directors of PAN.
 The first is by successfully running for election at the PHA Forum and/or the AGM.
 Board terms are for two years.

 The second is by being appointed by the sitting Board of Directors to fill a vacant seat.
 If appointed by the Board during the year, that person must then run for election at the next AGM.

 In either case, any person interested in joining the Board must complete an application and also have the written endorsement of their PAN member organization/sponsoring agency.

 If a board of director wishes to stay on PAN board, she/he may run for subsequent election(s) as an incumbent once her/his term is over (based on 2-year terms).

 Persons interested in joining the Board of Directors of PAN are encouraged to complete an application, and forward it to the Board Governance and Membership Committee.
 This Committee is responsible for reviewing all applications and bringing recommendations forward to the rest of the Board regarding appointments to vacant seats.
 This Committee also makes recommendations regarding which candidates the sitting Board wishes to endorse at any given Forum/AGM election.

-Please note, PAN will no longer accept nominations from the floor starting at the Fall 2016 Conference.
+Please note that PAN no longer accepts nominations from the floor (effective 2016).

 How can I connect with a Current Board member to discuss my interest?